sasajo/polyapi-java/science/README.md

 ## Training

+IN THE FUTURE:

-This python library will train a new model, upload it to OpenAI, and validate it!
+This library will have a script to generate new training data, upload it to OpenAI, and kick off the creation (aka fine tune) of a new model

 Once we are sure we want to roll out a new model, we simply update the environment variables for the OpenAI model and restart the NodeJS server: